drodsou/comp/qomp/README.md

 - update 'set' syntax sugar
 - `<slot>` instead of $slot in render: preserve already rendered nested child elements (appendChild) instead of multiple rerender of all
 - svelte nested working well too
+- special attributes: subscribe, events, update
+  - qp-context (!)

+# Narrative

+- start with basic customElement patter:

-# if this lookss too complicated for the job:
+## if this lookss too complicated for the job:

 If you just need a simple client side webcomponent (without nesting), that even works with Svelte 'props'